 Another building on site is also converted into housing.
 Residents later describe it as the bunkhouse or mess hall, but no such building is mentioned in the lease, so perhaps it is the former assay office or machine shop.
 (A Minister of Mines report refers to a “combined cook-house and bunk-house” that accommodated 25 men, but seems to suggest it was at the mine site.)

 The mill’s apartments are intended for single people and smaller families.
 Among them are Babas, Inouyes, Fujinos, and Oikawas, plus a young couple, Isami (Harry) and Yoshiko (Ruth) Fukushima.
-Harry and his brother Tsutomu (Tom) work in the power plant.
-Harry is interviewed by the Vancouver Province in September 1942 for a propaganda piece relating how wonderful things are in the internment camps.
+Harry and his brother Tsutomu (Tom) work in the power plant, and are presumably the other two men who did the work Hartley was so impressed with.
+Harry is interviewed by the Vancouver Province in September 1942 for a propaganda piece relating how rosy things are in the internment camps.

 The district is supplied with electric light from the dynamos of an old mining property, purchased [sic] by the commission.
 At the switchboard of a big Fairbanks Morse engine, producing 2,200 kilowatts, is Harry Fukushima.